ofirDubi/Tremp/README.md

 After that is done, i can use Valhalla to get car routes to add to my RAPTOR.
 Note - pyvalhalla is GNU license, which means i can't use it without making my code opensource, bu Vallhalla is MIT.
 So before moving to production i need to make python bindings myselfe, or even better - just use Native valhalla.

+## 15/02/2024
+* It's been a while.
+War and everything.
+Let's see what we did last time - Is the Walking raptor works?
+* Seems like i was going for ULTRA - which has a preprocessing phase to create shortcuts which is expensive, followed by one-to-many queries from s and t to all stations.
+* I think what i decided to do is to avoid the preprocessing for now, and only do the one-to-many.
+And what did i do with walking between nearby stations?
+Yes
+* Ok so i have something which is running, but i do not think it yields optimal results.
+I need to examine it with mooveit.
+Ok, i've verified that the walk to start stations is performed currectly.

 # to generate new tiles (shouldn't be done much)